Arthur-Couto/Arthur-Couto/README.md

 <!-- - 📚 About my reads **link to a blog repository** -->
-- ⚡ Fun facts: I'm interested in tennis, I like to hit the gym, to play boardgames and go to theaters
+- ⚡ Fun facts: I'm interested in tennis, I like to hit the gym, to play boardgames and go to the theaters